Lisa Sahulka —

 WPKN is not just for open-minded people, but also opening minds, expanding musical taste, and ultimately to remind us all we live in a community, a diaspora, a world that, to my mind, jazz perfectly illustrates.

 I have worked at some of the most distinguished nonprofits (on earth); including most recently: Southern Poverty Law Center, CARE, Covenant House, and currently Teachers College, Columbia University.
 And with deep respect for all these organizations, my happiest moments are sitting in the WPKN programmer’s chair playing jazz.

 After 16 years of being a volunteer programmer I made, in hindsight, the foolish decision to move away.
 And, although; I left WPKN, it never left me.
 So… my first step when returning to NYC was to volunteer for station fill-ins.

-My radio show is mostly Duke & Monk-ish, and Manfred Eicher’s ECM record label, and always jazz from 1900 forward.
+My Afternoon Jazz Show (Tuesdays, 1-4 PM), is mostly Duke & Monk-ish, and Manfred Eicher’s ECM record label, and always jazz from 1900 forward.

 More about Lisa Sahulka

 - FAVORITE SONG: Rhythm-a-Ning

 - FAVORITE ARTIST: Thelonious Monk